<< Go Back up to Region ‘Los Angeles: Downtown’

 The Orpheum Theatre, named for the Greek mythological figure Orpheus, opened in 1926 as the fourth and final Los Angeles venue for the Orpheum circuit, and the second Orpheum Theatre to be built on Broadway in Downtown Los Angeles.
 The theatre is home to a 1928 Mighty Wurlitzer organ which is still in service today.
 Architect G. Albert Lansburgh designed the theatre and it remains one of his most elaborate examples.

-The elaborately-detailed proscenium gives way to a series of stepped opera boxes on each side, with the organ chambers located above.
-The boxes are seemingly supported from below on fanned supports rising from the orchestra floor.
+The elaborately-detailed proscenium arch and gilded sounding board gives way to a series of stepped opera boxes on each side, with the organ chambers located above.
+The boxes are seemingly supported from below on fanned supports rising from the orchestra (main seating) floor.

 The lobby features marble throughout and wows audiences with its opulence and gallery views.
-A plaster relief of a salamander also appears, the result of the inspiration for the interior design of the theatre coming from King Francis I of France (the “salamander king”) who was a great patron of the Arts and used an emblem of a crowned salamander.
-The newel post at the bottom of the staircase leading up to the balcony level also features a curled-up salamander.
+A plaster relief of a salamander is present in addition to non-original but still notable chandeliers featuring gold goddesses.
+The newel post at the bottom of the staircases leading up to the balcony feature curled-up salamanders.

 A 3-manual, 14-rank Wurlitzer pipe organ (Style 240 Special, Opus 1821) was installed in early 1928, replacing an earlier organ.
 The Wurlitzer is still in-situ and used for special screenings.
 It is one of very few theatre pipe organs still installed in its original home.

 Also of note are the theatre’s annunciators: small windows positioned at either side of the proscenium arch containing a series of moving cards indicating the current performing act.
-Most vaudeville theatres have removed or re-purposed these areas for loudspeakers, however the Orpheum has retained them.
-It may be the only theatre in North America to have done so.
+Most vaudeville theatres have removed or re-purposed these areas for loudspeakers, however the Orpheum has retained them and currently has TV screens performing the same job as the mechanical annunciators once did.

 By the start of the 1930s the Orpheum changed its main programming from vaudeville to movies, and by 1932 business was so bad that the theatre closed.
 It re-opened in 1933 with broader programming, re-introducing vaudeville, and maintained a solid calendar until 1947.